Joan2509/medtrack/README.md

 4. Search Client: Enter a name or contact in the navbar search, press Enter, and click a result to view the profile modal.

-5. Enroll Client: In the profile modal, enter a program ID and click “Enroll”.

 ## API Testing:
 ``` bash